pooriagg/Ledger-App/README.md

 # Ledger-Simple-App

-Ledger Powered DApp.
+Ledger (hardware wallet) Powered DApp.
 User can connect their wallet to the DApp and use it with confidence without any concern about security !